 Related Post: How To Write A Bio That Stands Out

 Below is an artist bio template that covers the topics mentioned above.
-Try to mimic the language, length, and appeal of this biography when coming up with your own version or different versions.
+Try to mimic this biography's language, length, and appeal when coming up with your own version or different versions.

-With over 3 released albums and 2 recent tours under her belt, Sasha Marie Carlson is an expert independent musician on the rise in the Folk world.
-Hailing from Austin, Texas, Sasha has studied under numerous big-name musical influences in her community while attending college at the University of Texas including Bonnie Joe Jiffy, Dr. Henry S. Frank, and acclaimed vocal coach John Sharp.
+With over 3 released albums and two recent tours under her belt, Sasha Marie Carlson is an expert independent musician on the rise in the Folk world.
+Hailing from Austin, Texas, Sasha has studied under numerous big-name musical influences in her community while attending college at the University of Texas, including Bonnie Joe Jiffy, Dr. Henry S. Frank, and acclaimed vocal coach John Sharp.

 Although none of her family members were involved in music, Sasha had an ear and active passion for music after only a year or two of experiencing life.
 Ever since she was a toddler, Sasha's mother, Nadia, committed herself to give her music obsessed-child all the learning opportunities she could afford.

-Over the years, Sasha developed her skills with vocal practice, guitar lessons, piano lessons, and even violin lessons for a short period of time.
+Over the years, Sasha developed her skills with vocal practice, guitar lessons, piano lessons, and even violin lessons for a short period.
 She began writing and performing in her preteens.
-After studying her quirky idol Tina Marie Smith, Sasha adopted a unique approach to her career by shaving her hair off and wearing beaded pants to assist with the rhythmic flavor for all of her performances.
+After studying her quirky idol Tina Marie Smith, Sasha adopted a unique approach to her career by shaving her hair off and wearing beaded pants to assist with the rhythmic flavor of all of her performances.

-Sasha has received numerous awards and acknowledgments including a Grammy nomination for her 2nd album in 2014, Texas Indie Artist Of The Year in 2016, and Breakout Talent of 2014 at the USP Unsigned Awards.
-She is currently working on an upcoming collaboration album with popular Folk Singer Bill Eccleston.
+Sasha has received numerous awards and acknowledgments, including a Grammy nomination for her 2nd album in 2014, Texas Indie Artist Of The Year in 2016, and Breakout Talent of 2014 at the USP Unsigned Awards.
+She is currently working on an upcoming collaboration album with famous Folk Singer Bill Eccleston.